openmrs/openmrs-react-components/README.md

 https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/[README]().md#adding-bootstrap

 ## Localization

-To localization your OWA with the react-intl HOC, wrap a component with the withLocalization HOC
+For localization in your OWA with the react-intl HOC, wrap a component with the withLocalization HOC

+for example
 ```
 import { initializeLocalization, withLocalization } from '@openmrs/react-components';